Installing add-ons to concrete5 is easy.Looking for legacy concrete5 documentation? The Editors Guide for 5.6 and earlier can be found here

 On the project page you've made you should now have the ability to assign licenses to your project.
 Pick whichever add-ons & themes are for this site.
-When you look again at your Dashboard > Add Functionality page the list of add-ons on the right should update to reflect everything on your project page.

 Moving a Site